-Tolento (Sultan, 2007) summarizes some of the potential economic and social benefits of the SMEs to their capacity as follows: (a) create jobs at low cost of capital; (b) contribute positively to the Gross Domestic Product (GDP): (c) provide an opportunity to expand the entrepreneurial base; (d) provide the required flexibility to adapt to market changes; (e) provide support to large scale enterprises; (f) enter into market niches which are not profitable for larger and contribute enterprises; (g) development policies that are more oriented towards decentralization and rural development.
+Tolento (Sultan, 2007) summarizes some of the potential economic and social benefits of the SMEs to their capacity as follows: (a) create jobs at low cost of capital; (b) contribute positively to the Gross Domestic Product (GDP); (c) provide an opportunity to expand the entrepreneurial base; (d) provide the required flexibility to adapt to market changes; (e) provide support to large scale enterprises; (f) enter into market niches not profitable which are for larger enterprises; and (g) contribute to development policies that are more oriented destinations are traditionally Tourism dominated by small and medium-sized tourism enterprises which provide wide range of products to the tourists such as accommodation, catering, transportation, attractions and activities and thus contribute significantly to the range, variety, authenticity and quality of their positive 'tourism experience'.
+SMTEs originate a variety of benefits for the tourism destinations by providing direct contact with tourists and by encouraging tourist for community, spending in local thus stimulating the multiplier effects.